The NALF Rules and Regulations committee assists staff in updating materials in the rules, regulations, and by-laws.

 NALF has three award programs to recognize individuals or companies who promote the Limousin breed: Commercial Producer of the Year, Commercial Marketing Booster of the Year, and Limousin Promoter of the Year.

-The annual convention for the North American Limousin Foundation is held during the Limousin activities of the 2022 Cattlemen’s Congress in Oklahoma City, Okla.
-Activities for the annual convention include a board of directors meeting, the annual membership meeting, National Limousin Sale, and the membership banquet and Genetics on Ice Auction, in addition to show and social activities at Cattlemen’s Congress.
+The annual convention for the North American Limousin Foundation is held during the Limousin activities of the 2026 Cattlemen’s Congress in Oklahoma City, OK.
+Activities for the annual convention include a National Limousin Sale, and the Membership Banquet, Ken Holloway Genetics on Ice Auction, in addition to show and social activities at Cattlemen’s Congress.

-2022 NALF Annual Convention and Cattlemen’s Congress Limousin Activities • December 31 – January 5 • Oklahoma City, Okla.
+2026 NALF Annual Convention and Cattlemen’s Congress Limousin Activities • January 3-7 • Oklahoma City, OK.

-The annual Genetics On Ice auction will be held in conjunction with the membership banquet at 6:00 p.m. on Monday, January 3.
+The annual Ken Holloway Genetics On Ice auction will be held in conjunction with the Membership Banquet at 6:00 p.m. on Sunday, January 4 during Cattlemen’s Congress in Oklahoma City, OK.
 The Genetics On Ice auction benefits the North American Limousin Junior Association (NALJA) and the Limi Boosters.
-For more information, contact Ken Holloway at 580-597-2419 or Mallory Blunier at 303-220-1693.
+For more information, contact Kiley McKinna at 402-350-3447 or Tatum Swink at 303-220-1693.

 Embassy Suites by Hilton Will Rogers World Airport